What We Fund

 - Next generation leadership

 In the initial review VKRF judges all projects based on a two-page Letter of Inquiry.
-We hold two open submission periods annually.
 Please see "Apply for Funding" for detailed information on deadlines and application format.
 VKRF works closely with our sister foundation, the KR Foundation, based in Copenhagen.